TEL AVIV (JTA) — They were part of the problem. Now they are spearheading a solution.

 Posing as investment houses based in financial capitals like London, binary options companies have used aggressive sales tactics to maximize deposits and various ploys to avoid withdrawals.
 Their identities have been obscured by complex corporate structures that span multiple international jurisdictions, including tax havens.

 Binary options emerged in Israel over the past decade.
-According to The Times of Israel, which has been investigating the industry for nearly a year, more than 100 Israel-based companies have defrauded hundreds of thousands of people worldwide of billions of dollars – and been blamed for at least one suicide.
+According to The Times of Israel, which has been investigating the industry for nearly a year, hundreds of Israel-based companies have millions of people worldwide of billions of dollars – and been blamed for at least one suicide.

 A blunt article on the FBI website warns that many of the websites that offer binary options are operated by “criminals located overseas [who] are only interested in one thing — taking your money.”